lilkrucivertcom/Simple-Guestbook/README.md

 the script automatically hashes the IPs so even if someone decides to access the txt file they will only see hashes

 ## 🙄Who is it made for?
-it is made for people that own minimal websites and want to keep it JavaScript free or don't want to set-up a database
+it is made for people that own minimal websites who want to keep it JavaScript free or don't want to set-up a database

 <a href="https://ibb.co/n1T5dsW"><img src="https://i.ibb.co/X59v0Zw/Example.gif" alt="Example" border="0"></a>